oceanprotocol-archive/OEPs/14/README.md

     function isOwner(bytes32 _assetId, address _address) public returns (bool isOwner) { }

+    function canUpdate(bytes32 _assetId) public returns (bool canUpdate) { }

+    function canRetire(bytes32 _assetId) public returns (bool canRetire) { }

 ```

 * publish - allows to register a new asset (assetId) where the owner is the msg.sender of the request
 * retire - remove the asset of the system.
 Only the owner of the asset can retire an asset
 * getOwner - returns the address of the owner of a specific asset
 * isOwner - Returns true or false saying if the address passed as parameter is the owner of the asset
+* canUpdate - Returns true or false saying if the message.sender can update an asset
+* canRetire - Returns true or false saying if the message.sender can retire an asset